 - Rereading - When reading with your child, read the same passage or story several times.
 This helps practice word recognition and build word knowledge.
-To motivate rereading, you may keep a chart of correct words read or time spent reading.
-Also, it may be easier to use paragraphs or poems when rereading. - Assisted Reading - To practice assisted reading, you will need to be looking at the same passage or story as your child.
+To motivate rereading, you may keep a chart of correct words read or time spent reading. - Assisted Reading - To practice assisted reading, you will need to be looking at the same passage or story as your child.
 You may each have a copy, or you may look on together. - Read out loud together.
 As your child begins to read more easily, drop out.
-If your child stumbles, do not correct him/her but just join back in reading with him/her. - You are helping your child maintain a consistent, reasonable rate of speed and supporting your child with accuracy.

-Echo Reading

-- If the passage is more difficult, you may read a phrase or line and then have your child read the same phrase or line. - While this method moves more slowly, it is important that your child actually practice the reading.
+If your child stumbles, do not correct him/her but just join back in reading with him/her. - You are helping your child maintain a consistent, reasonable rate of speed and supporting your child with accuracy. - Echo Reading - If the passage is more difficult, you may read a phrase or line and then have your child read the same phrase or line. - While this method moves more slowly, it is important that your child actually practice the reading.
 Having you read a phrase or line first supports your child in reading.
-You might use this with science or social studies text instead of just reading it to your child.

-• Reader's Theatre

-- You can use this if you are reading a story with a lot of dialogue. - Each of you takes a part to read, and then you read the story like a play.
+You might use this with science or social studies text instead of just reading it to your child. - Reader's Theatre - You can use this if you are reading a story with a lot of dialogue. - Each of you takes a part to read, and then you read the story like a play. - Reading Poetry - Reading poems over and over again can help build fluency. - The rhythm of the poem supports the reading. - They are often short and easy to reread. - Reading Aloud - When you read aloud to your child, you are modeling fluent reading.
+This helps your child internalize the structure of language and the language of books. - Read aloud books that your child is interested in but that are above your child's reading level. - Having Your Child Read His/her Writing Out Loud